How can we make it more efficient for journalists to re-version motion graphics templates and web videos?

-Stitch is a tool that allows journalists to generate rich graphics templates and online videos directly from their web browser.
-It’s designed to assist producers working in the BBC’s Language Services with faster translation of broadcasting elements and digital videos.
+Stitch is a browser-based tool that allows journalists to re-version rich graphics templates and online videos.
+It is designed to assist producers working in the BBC’s Language Services with faster translation of English-language broadcasting elements and digital videos.

-- Train video producers on how to create their own templates using the admin tool.
+- Train video producers on how to create their own templates using the administrative tool.